doeixd/Open-Commerce-Standard/docs/as-your-used-to.md

 ## 1. Core Philosophy: The Stateful, Hypermedia-Driven Flow

-While the Open Commerce Standard (OCS) specifies a powerful, stateless payment protocol using the `402 Payment Required` status code, some implementations may prefer a more traditional, stateful approach.
-This guide outlines how to achieve this using OCS's core hypermedia principles.
+While the Open Commerce Protocol (OCP) specifies a powerful, stateless payment protocol using the `402 Payment Required` status code, some implementations may prefer a more traditional, stateful approach.
+This guide outlines how to achieve this using OCP's core hypermedia principles.

 Instead of a stateless request/retry loop, this pattern uses a stateful `Order` resource.
 The flow is as follows: